BayshoreNetworks/yextend/README.md

 		===============================OMEGA===================================

-		This is based on file "test_files/step1-zips.tar.gz" that has the following structure:
+		This last example is based on file "test_files/step1-zips.tar.gz" that has the following structure:

 		step1-zips.tar.gz
 		|_ docx-embedded-step3.xlsx.zip